Codeencrypter/Ecommerce-Sales-Analysis-Dashboard/README.md

 ---

 ## Conclusion
 As a data enthusiast and an aspiring data analyst, I embarked on this Excel-based project to uncover valuable insights about an E-Commerce Business.
+Using a dataset I’ve undertaken this project from Kaggle and you can find the dataset for this project on [Kaggle's website](https://www.kaggle.com).
-Using a dataset I’ve undertaken from Kaggle.com, I analyzed the Sales, Profit, Key Performance Indicators, and Year on Year Growth of the Business.
-By leveraging Excel features like Power Query, PivotTables, and charts, I discovered key correlations between Sales and Profits, particularly in States and Categories in which the business sells the products.
+, I analyzed the Sales, Profit, Key Performance Indicators & Year on Year Growth of the Business.
+By leveraging Excel features like Power Query, PivotTables, and Pivot Charts, I discovered key correlations between Sales and Profits, particularly in States and Categories in which the business sells the products.

 I hope this project serves as a practical guide for data professionals and provides an overview of the Excel skills used in analyzing this dataset.